iain-anderson/device-bacnet-c/README.md

 These settings may be changed on the command line as follows:

 ```
-   -n, --name <name>          : Set the device service name
+   -i, --instance <name>      : Append the given instance to the service name
-   -r, --registry <url>       : Use the registry service
+   -r, --registry             : Use the registry service
    -p, --profile <name>       : Set the profile name
    -c, --confdir <dir>        : Set the configuration directory
 ```